jubalskaggs/LightLdapd/DESIGN.rst

 Always use typedef names instead of struct names when possible to minimize code noise.
-Both libev and asn1c have many typedef's using consistant naming conventions of ev_* or *_t.
+Both libev and asn1c have many typedef's using consistant naming conventions of ev_* or *_t respectively.
 We can use sed to automatically enforce this when the struct and typedef names are the same.

 Indent needs a "-T typename" for every single userdefined type, otherwise it inserts a space between * and the indentifier on pointer